 The accompanying financial statements present only the activities of NY Green Bank and the results of its operations in conformity with U.S. GAAP and are not intended to present the financial position of NYSERDA.
-These financial statements include certain prior year comparative information but not at the level of detail required for a presentation in conformity with U.S. GAAP.
-Accordingly, such information should be read in conjunction with NY Green Bank's financial statements for the year ended March 31, 2022, from which the information was derived.

 (b) Basis of accounting

 Proprietary fund financial statements are prepared using the economic resources measurement focus and accrual basis of accounting.
 Revenues resulting from exchange transactions are recognized when the exchange takes place.
 Revenues resulting from non-exchange transactions are recognized when all eligibility requirements (if any) have been met.
 Expenses are recognized when incurred.